chuvalab/sc_analysis_workshop/topics.md

 * Visualize the DEGs, or your gene set of choice, using a heatmap
   * select 10 genes of your choice and plot the expression in a heatmap in all clusters

-* Customize your heatmap, by, for example, adding a dendrogram to the heatmap
+* Customize your heatmap, by, for example, removing the dendrogram
-  * add a dendrogram on the clusters
+  * remove the dendrogram from clsuters (columns) or genes (rows)
-  * add a dendrogram in the genes (but not on the clusters)
+  * Keep the original order for the genes in your heatmap
-  * add 5 more genes and remove 3 genes, make the heatmap and add a dendrogram on the clusters
+  * Z-score values heatmap

 * Perform a Gene Ontology enrichment analysis with gProfiler
-  * peform GO on the DEGs of your assigned cluster
+  * peform GO enrichment analysis on the DEGs of your assigned cluster

 * Perform a Gene Ontology enrichment using REACTOME (if there is still time in day 1)
   * go to REACTOME, paste your DEG list, etc